aarjun47/aarjun47/README.md

-- 👋 Hi, I’m @aarjun47
+- 👋 Hi, I’m Arjun B
 - 👀 I’m interested in data field
-- 🌱 I’m currently learning Information Technology@CUSAT
+- 🌱 BTech(IT) from CUSAT
-- 💞️ I’m looking to collaborate.

 <!---
 aarjun47/aarjun47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.